Table of Contents

 When creating a new job, start by filling in the job title in the Title field.
 This typically the name of the type of work you'll be doing.
 This will be visible as the name of your job on on your schedule in Jobber.com as well as on the Jobber mobile app.
 The job title will not show to the client and is often used as a description of the job that you will be doing.

 Next, select a client.
-This is the person or company that you are providing these services to.
-To add a client, start typing in the Select a client field then choose a client from the list, or click Create New Client if they are not yet a client in your Jobber account.
-If you are converting a request or a quote to a job, the job will automatically be for the same client as the request or quote.
+Start typing in the Select a client field and choose from the list.
+Select Create New Client if they are not yet in your account.
+When you convert a request or quote to a job, Jobber fills in the client automatically.

 If you have any job level custom fields set up, they can be filled out while creating the job.
 To add a new custom field (that will appear as a field on all job), select the Add field button.